-4.17 COMPUTERS
+4.17 COMPUTER EQUIPMENT

 The facility of computer equipment is made available to the Members through the "Scheme of Financial Entitlement of Members of Rajya Sabha for Computer Equipment".
-As per the Scheme, Members can purchase computer equipment (Desktop and Laptop Computers, Pen drive, Printer, Scanner, UPS Handheld Communicator/Computer, Data Internet Cards, MS Office Suite) using their financial entitlement.
+As per the Scheme, Members can purchase computer equipment (Desktop and Laptop computer, Pen drive, Printer, Scanner, UPS, Handheld Communicator/Computer/Smart phone, Data Internet Cards, MS Office Suite, etc.) using their financial entitlement.
 The present financial entitlement of a Member for purchasing computer equipment and software under the Scheme is as follows: